-- 1. Verify fuel is present in tank and add fuel if required. - 2.
-Adjust mirrors to proper riding positions. - 3.
+1. Verify fuel is present in tank and add fuel if required.

+- 2. Adjust mirrors to proper riding positions. - 3.
 Verify oil is present in oil tank. - Check controls to make sure they operate properly.
 Operate the front and rear brakes, throttle, clutch and shifter.
-All controls should operate freely without binding. - 5.
-Check steering for proper operation by turning the handlebars through the full operating range.
+All controls should operate freely without binding. - Check steering for proper operation by turning the handlebars through the full operating range.
 Handlebars should turn smoothly without binding.

-Be sure tires are properly inflated, balanced, undamaged, and have adequate tread.
+Be sure tires are properly inflated, balanced and have adequate tread.
 Inspect your tires regularly and see a Harley-Davidson dealer for replacements.
-Riding with excessively worn, unbalanced, improperly inflated, overloaded or damaged tires can lead to tire failure and adversely affect stability and handling, which could result in death or serious injury.
-(00014b)
+Riding with excessively worn, unbalanced or under-inflated tires can adversely affect stability and handling, which could result in death or serious injury.
+(00014a)